the-vegetarian-vampire/Smart-Contract-Resources/README.md

 ## Key Terms

 `_;` - the underscore proceeds with code
+`ABI` - specifies interface of set of functions that can be accessed outside of smart contract; similar to a JSON interface
 `Assert`
 `Constant` - naming convention ALL_CAPS; more `gas efficient`
 `Constructor` - called one when contract is deployed